ronnierap/kreate-kube/README.md

 Note: For Windows the commands might be slightly different, but `venv` and `pip` are well documented in the Python community.

-In general you should specify a specific version of kreate with a `requirements.txt` file.

 You can now call the `kreate` command line.
 Some examples:
 ```
 kreate -h          # show help info